TheLakeMan/Hyperion/VISUAL_STUDIO_GUIDE.md

    - Right-click on the solution in Solution Explorer and select "Build Solution"

 3. **Build individual projects**:
-   - Right-click on a specific project (e.g., "tinyai") and select "Build"
+   - Right-click on a specific project (e.g., "hyperion") and select "Build"

 ## Running the Project

 1. **Set the startup project**:
-   - Right-click on "tinyai" in Solution Explorer
+   - Right-click on "hyperion" in Solution Explorer
    - Select "Set as Startup Project"

 2. **Run without debugging**: